-This is Dr. Bill Aydin, plastic and reconstructive surgeon with the NYGPS.
-Hand and finger injuries are among the most common causes for emergency room visits.
+This is Dr. Bill Aydin, a plastic and reconstructive surgeon with the NYGPS.
+Hand and finger injuries are among the most common causes of emergency room visits.
 I’ve operated on many tool-related extremity injuries, including lacerations (deep cuts) that have nearly resulted in the loss of hands and/or fingers.

 If a laceration is so deep that it cuts to the bone, we use microsurgery to try to save the hand or fingers and preserve function for the patient.
 Microsurgery is a very complex, technically demanding surgery that uses specialized tools with microscopes to operate on extremely small parts of the body.
 When a tendon, nerve, vein, or artery is lacerated, we take a healthy one from another area of the body and graft it to the injury site.

 If you are doing summer home repair work with tools, please take the time to prepare properly and put some safety measures in place.
 Following simple safety rules can help you avoid a serious injury: